-For most families, a first trip to India usually includes the Taj Mahal, one of the Seven Wonders of the World, a UNESCO World Heritage site, and an architectural marvel in Agra that divides the world into two kinds of people said President Bill Clinton, “Those who have seen the Taj Mahal and those who have not.”
+On your first trip to India, fall in love with the Taj Mahal in Agra, a monument to love that is considered one of the Seven Wonders of the World.
+This UNESCO World Heritage site divides the world into two kinds of people, said President Bill Clinton, “Those who have seen the Taj Mahal and those who have not.”

-The Taj Mahal, built over a period of 22 years by 20, 000 workers, was commissioned in 1632 by Mughal emperor Shah Jahan as a tomb for his beloved wife, Mumtaz Mahal, who died giving birth to their 14th child.
-A glimmering white marble mausoleum reaching 240 feet into the hazy clouds, intricately carved and inlaid with semi-precious gems and stones like carnelian, jade, onyx and lapis lazuli, it is a remarkable monument to love.
+The Taj Mahal, built over a period of 22 years by 20, 000 workers, was commissioned in 1632 by Mughal emperor Shah Jahan.
+He envisioned a spectacular tomb for his beloved wife, Mumtaz Mahal, who died giving birth to their 14th child.
+A glimmering white marble mausoleum reaching 240 feet into the hazy clouds, is intricately carved and inlaid with sparkling semi-precious gems and stones like carnelian, jade, onyx and lapis lazuli.

 There’s more to Agra than just the Taj.
-If you base yourselves at one of the many fine hotels in this bustling small city, you can spend a few days seeing this corner of Uttar Pradesh (U.P. to the locals), getting to know the life of north India, and slipping slowly into the meditative pace you will need for the rest of your adventurous journey.
+Base yourselves at one of the many fine hotels in this bustling small city and spend a few days seeing this corner of Uttar Pradesh (U.P. to the locals.)
+It’s time well spent getting to know the life of north India and slipping slowly into the meditative pace you will need for the rest of your adventurous journey across this amazing country.

 Vegetables as Culture in U.P.